AndreiVasilev/SDL2_Particle_Simulation/README.md

 ```
 <br><br>
 <h3>The Screen Class</h3>
 This class does all of the heavy lifting.
 It is in charge of all SDL functionality, such as generating the window, renderer, and texture objects, as well as generating the color values of the particles and loading them on screen.
-I will only be explaining the functions that have to do with the functionality of this program specifically, which excludes the SDL functions.
+The pixels (particles) that are saved within the swarm class array are loaded into a buffer, the buffer is loaded into a texture, the texture is loaded into the renderer, and the renderer renders the pixels into the SDL window.
 ```sh
 class Screen {
         public: